top of page

 • A hospital or care facility

-The notary will introduce themselves, verify identification, and explain the signing process before proceeding.
+They will introduce themselves and explain the process before beginning.

 Step 5: Identity Verification and Willingness Check

-This step protects everyone involved and ensures the notarization is legally valid.
+This step protects you and ensures the notarization is legally valid.

 Step 6: Document Signing and Notarization